Shareholder Protection Insurance Guide

 Does Our Business Need Shareholder Protection?

-- Will remaining business owners be able to retain control of the business should the shareholder who is a key person die?
+- Should the key shareholder die, will the remaining business owners be able to retain control of the business?

 - Does your business have a shareholder agreement about what would happen if a business holder became critically ill or even died?